Automatic continuity of abstract homomorphisms between locally compact and Polish groups: Building up good neighborhoods in Lie groups

 \subsection{Spacious sets}

 Let $G$ be a topological group and let $C\subseteq G$ be a subset.
 We call $C$ \emph{spacious} if some product of finitely many left translates of $CC^{-1}$ has nonempty interior.
 In the latter case there exist thus elements $g_1,\ldots,g_r\in G$, for some $r\geq 1$, such that is an identity neighborhood.
-Note that the property of being spacious is inherited if we pass to a larger subset.
+Note that the property of being spacious is inherited from $C$ if we pass to a larger subset.

 We prove below that a nonconstant path in a simple Lie group is always spacious.
 This is basically a Baire category argument, combined with Yamabe's Theorem.
-We formalize this as follows.
+We formalize this below.

+But first we recall that a \emph{poset} $(X,\le)$ is a partially ordered set, i.e. $\leq$ is a reflexive, antisymmetric and transitive binary relation on $X$.
+A \emph{chain} in a poset is a totally ordered subset.
+A poset is \emph{inductive} if every chain has an upper bound.
+In an inductive poset, by Zorn's Lemma, for any element $x$ there is a maximal element $m$ such that $x\le m$.
+A poset in which every chain is finite is trivially inductive.
+For example, the set of all vector subspaces of a finite dimensional vector space is such an inductive poset under inclusion.
+A \emph{poset map} $f$ is a map between posets that preserves the partial order, i.e. $a\leq b$ implies that $f(a)\leq f(b)$.